 3. Credit Card or Debit Card - A 3% convenience fee applies to ALL (online & in person) credit & debit card transactions.

-4. We also offer a payment plan for paying the balance of the tuition over a defined period.
 Please refer to our payment plan options here: PAYMENT PLAN OPTIONS

 (Convenience fees (i.e. credit card fees) are not refundable.
 NO EXCEPTIONS)